kvrancic/digital-twin-marketing/HOMEWORK.md

 python main.py test-mic
 python main.py test-voices

-# Run podcast mode
+# Run automated podcast mode (agents only)
 python main.py voice-chat --topic "your topic here"

+# Run interactive podcast mode (you participate!)
+python main.py voice-chat --interactive --topic "your topic here"
 ```

 ---

 ## Conclusion

 This homework successfully extended my Digital Twin with multimodal voice capabilities.
-The combination of OpenAI Whisper (STT) and Kokoro TTS enabled natural voice interactions, while the podcast orchestration format created engaging multi-agent discussions.
+The combination of OpenAI Whisper (STT) and Microsoft Edge TTS enabled natural voice interactions, while the dual podcast modes (automated and interactive) created engaging multi-agent discussions.
 Each agent maintains their unique personality through both text generation and voice synthesis, resulting in a system that feels more human and accessible than text-only interaction.

 The journey from planning to implementation revealed both the power and complexity of voice AI - from managing audio I/O to orchestrating multi-speaker conversations.
+Key technical decisions like switching from Kokoro to Edge TTS for simplicity, and adding manual recording control for reliability, significantly improved the user experience.

+The **interactive podcast mode** proved especially valuable, transforming the system from a passive listening experience into an active discussion where users can contribute ideas, challenge agents, and steer conversations.
+This demonstrates that voice AI is most powerful when it enables genuine two-way interaction, not just one-way speech synthesis.

-The final system demonstrates that voice can enhance agent interactions beyond mere novelty, creating genuinely more engaging and accessible AI experiences.
+The final system demonstrates that voice can enhance agent interactions beyond mere novelty, creating genuinely more engaging and accessible AI experiences that feel conversational and collaborative.